SatyamRaj1905/Main-Web-Dev/Week 26_Docker_Part1/Docker_Part1.md

 so the above changes ensured that **as inside the `docker-compose` file we have written that the `user_app` `depends_on` `postgres` so when the `user_app` will start we can 100% say that `postgres` is surely running and hence you can migrate to the database**

+Finally if you run the `docker-compose up` then you will be able to see the project running